Discipline

 Biography

-Marie-Thérèse Ross explores the hidden workings of the mind, focussing on states of physical, emotional & psychological transformation.
+Marie-Thérèse Ross' work is deeply personal as it seeks to expresses human vulnerability, as she explores the hidden workings of the mind, focussing on states of physical, emotional and psychological transformation.
 Her work appears humorous as well as darkly subversive, as she seems to hide herself in plain sight.
-She seeks to both reveal and hide difficult childhood memories, episodes that reflect on her own sense of vulnerability and mortality.
-She makes anthropomorphic furniture as well as mythological creatures & birds, at times incorporated into atmospheric installations with accompanying music creating immersive environments.
-Her work might hang on the wall, lean, or sit between wall and floor, or move completely into the physical space of the viewer.
-Sculptures are fragmented to capture the sensation of movement, including flight, as well as the drawn line.
-Imagery is used as a container for our consciousness, and the vehicle in her exploration of themes.
+She seeks to both reveal and hide awkward personal experiences including childhood memories, episodes that reflect on her own sense of vulnerability and mortality.